Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Conclusion

-The authors would like to thank Margaret Li who provided months of key insights into algorithmic improvements and suggestions of empirical studies.
+\acks{The authors would like to thank Margaret Li who provided months of key insights into algorithmic improvements and suggestions for empirical studies.
 Hugo Larochelle for sage advising and clarifying comments on the draft, Irwan Bello for detailed comments and careful revisions, Colin Raffel and Adam Roberts for timely advice on neural language models and the T5 code-base, Yoshua Bengio for advising and encouragement on research in adaptive computation, Jascha Sohl-dickstein for interesting new directions for stabilizing new large scale models and paper revisions, and the Google Brain Team for useful discussions on the paper.
+Blake Hechtman who provided invaluable help in profiling and improving the training performance of our models.}